Click here to listen to select programming on your computer!

 "Pense que iba a ser un grupo de amigos y nada mas y que seria chistoso," dijo Kathleen Clark, quien trabaja en la emisora y ayudo a organizar las festividades.

-"I have an idea that we are going to do it again," said Wayne Norman.
+I have a feeling we’re going to do it again,” said Wayne Norman.